- This pseudo-Paper is intended as the mechanism to record time spent on the Note 'Animal Rights1' during my Thesis research, as from 2015.

 Consequently, I’ve not spent £10 on this 88-page book.
 Footnote 13:

 - This timely book provides an overview and analysis of the most influential of these trends.

 - Approachable and concise, it is intended for readers sympathetic to the project of changing our ways of thinking about and interacting with animals yet relatively new to the variety of philosophical ideas and figures in the discipline.

 - This is relevant to the discussion of animal rights only tangentially, but importantly, I think.

-- I’ve listed almost the lot – this will require sifting when I get down to serious work on the topic.
+- I’ve listed almost the books & papers I have that seem relevant – this list will require sifting when I get down to serious work on the topic.

 Text Colour Conventions (see disclaimer)